Memory: Multi-store model

 The multi-store model (also known as Atkinson–Shiffrin memory model) was first described in 1968 by Atkinson and Shiffrin.

 The multi-store model has been criticised for being too simplistic.
 For instance, long-term memory is believed to be actually made up of multiple subcomponents, such as episodic and procedural memory.
-It also proposes that rehearsal is the only mechanism by which information eventually reaches long-term storage, but evidence shows us capable of remembering things without rehearsal.
+It also proposes that rehearsal is the only mechanism by which information eventually reaches long-term storage, but evidence highlights how we're capable of remembering things without rehearsal.

 The model also shows all the memory stores as being a single unit whereas research into this shows differently.
 For example, short-term memory can be broken up into different units such as visual information and acoustic information.
 In a study by Zlonoga and Gerber (1986), patient 'KF' demonstrated certain deviations from the Atkinson–Shiffrin model.
 Patient KF was brain damaged, displaying difficulties regarding short-term memory.
 Recognition of sounds such as spoken numbers, letters, words, and easily identifiable noises (such as doorbells and cats meowing) were all impacted.
 Visual short-term memory was unaffected, suggesting a dichotomy between visual and audial memory.